kevin-chalmers/set08103/labs/lab01/README.md

 These provide a modern software development and delivery environment.
 These tools will underpin the assessment for the module so getting everything setup correctly is key.

+## Behavioural Objectives

+- [ ] TODO - use verbs that can be ticked off.

 ## IntelliJ Setup

 You will require Java and IntelliJ installed on the machine you plan to work on.
 Once ready, startup IntelliJ.
 You should be presented with the following screen: